Forest Fires

 4. Fire Suppression Fallacy

-Such land abuse continues today with the addition of chemical herbicides and salvage logging.
+Such disturbance continues today with the addition of chemical herbicides and salvage logging.
 The notion that recent forest fires are a result of past fire suppression via "fuel" build up is a fallacy.
 Wildfires are driven by drought, high temperatures, low humidity, and wind, all being exaggerated now by human-caused climate change.
 Hence, the call to log and clear forests of habitat is more about satisfying timber industry interests than reducing wildfire risk.

 Please see the letter of opposition signed by dozens of national and local science and environmental organizations to US Senate Bill 4431 by Daines/Feinstein, a bill that mistakenly calls for increased logging as a solution.
 Also, an excellent op-ed in the Los Angeles Times provides additional information on this subject: Don't believe self-serving messengers.
 Logging will not prevent destructive wildfires.